On This Page

 Depending on the nature of the complaint, district management reviews the alleged employee misconduct.

-If the alleged misconduct does not require an investigation by the Office of the Inspector General (OIG), the Civil Rights Office (CRO), the Office of Consumer Relations or program (CPS, APS, CCL or RCCL), then the employee’s managers are responsible for reviewing.
+If the alleged misconduct does not require an investigation by the Office of the Inspector General (OIG), the Civil Rights Office (CRO), the Office of Internal Affairs or program (CPS, APS, CCL or RCCL), then the employee’s managers are responsible for reviewing.

 The employee’s supervisor is responsible for reviewing the complaint and consulting with his or her manager to determine if the alleged misconduct warrants further management review or other action.
 If further review is required, the district follows their chain of command.